Economy of New Zealand: COVID-19 pandemic and recession (2020–22)

 On 27 January 2022, New Zealand's inflation rate hit a 30-year record high of 5.9% at the end of 2021.
 According to figures released by Statistics New Zealand, the rising cost of construction, petrol and rents pushed the consumer price index up 1.4 per cent between October and December 2021.
 Statistics NZ also recorded a two percent increase in household utilities expenses, which was fuelled by the rising costs of new dwellings (which rose by 16% from 2020) and a 30 percent hike in fuel prices (from NZ $1.87 per litre to $2.45 per litre).
 Prime Minister Jacinda Ardern attributed the sharp inflation rate to rising crude oil prices overseas.
-By contrast, the opposition National Party leader Christopher Luxon and Finance spokesperson Simon Bridges attributed rising inflation to the Government's alleged "wasteful" spending.
+By contrast, the opposition National Party leader Christopher Luxon and Finance spokesperson Simon Bridges attributed rising inflation to the Government's "wasteful" spending.

 On 1 February 2022, an annual report released by the Organisation of Economic Cooperation and Development (OECD) identified the country's border restrictions and declining house prices as the main risks facing New Zealand's economy that year.
 While the OECD report credited New Zealand's elimination strategy and macroeconomic stimuli such as wage and socio-economic subsidies with helping the economy to bounce back to pre-COVID-19 levels, it also warned that excessive Government spending was causing the economy to overheat and substantial increases in household and government debt.
 The OECD welcomed the Reserve Bank's decision to raise interest rates but also urged the Government to raise the superannuation age, eliminate obstacles to building houses, and reduce government spending.
 The OECD also supported the introduction of a social insurance scheme for unemployed workers.

+Post COVID-19 pandemic (2023–present)

+After the last COVID-19 restrictions were abandoned in 2023, New Zealand entered economic stagnation and recession.
+Continued inflation, interest rate rises and low consumer spending lead to low-to-negative economic growth from 2022 through 2024.